* Originally published June 22, 2017.

 When you lord it over your opponents and their ethnicities as some warped Irish version of the Aryan race then your Irishness has absolutely everything to do with it.

-The Irish have had more than our share of hard times.
+The Irish have had our fair share of hard times.
 We have been discriminated against.
-We’ve been oppressed in our own country, oppressed when we moved to other countries, and everything is still so far from perfect.
+We’ve been oppressed in our own country, oppressed when we moved to other countries, and everything is still far from perfect.

-Yet, despite my own pride in my nationality and in being Irish, the shame is overwhelming when I see one of our biggest representatives on the global stage attempting to say we have it the hardest because we haven’t.
+Yet, despite my own pride in my nationality and in being Irish, the shame is overwhelming when I see one of our biggest representatives on the global stage attempting to say we have it the hardest because bluntly, we don't.

 How many cases have we heard in the past few years of innocent Irishmen being wrongly shot by the police and the cop then walking away completely free of charge?
 How many times have the Irish been the target of an immigration ban?
-How many times have our places of worship been destroyed, burnt down, or been the victim of a shooting?
+How many times have our places of worship been destroyed, burnt down, or the site of a mass shooting?

 The disgusting myth of the white Irish slaves, the ignorance of All Lives Matter, the fact that the US government’s current bigoted administration is so packed with Irish Americans, all fill me with fear of this overwhelming current of Irish people trying to constantly make ourselves out as the victim and wrongly prove that we are the most downcast in society.